Have you ever felt that Spirit-led nudge that pulls you to talk or pray with a stranger or friend about their spiritual life?

-It’s the voice of God inviting you to join Him in His redemptive work.
+This is the voice of God inviting you to join Him in His redemptive work.

-It’s God speaking to you through the Holy Spirit.
+This nudge is God speaking to you through the Holy Spirit.

 “I think I have to do something and I better do it now.”

-The Spirit of God is inviting you to participate in the work of drawing a person to Jesus.
+Through that nudging, the Spirit of God is inviting you to participate in the work of drawing a person to Jesus.

-Examples of that Nudge:
+Examples of that nudge

 My friend Jimmy felt this kind of nudge when he noticed a man standing outside the door of a drugstore.

-Pastor Richard White felt this kind of nudge to talk with a man who’s car had broken down on the side of the road.
+Pastor Richard White felt this kind of nudge to talk with a man whose car had broken down on the side of the road.

-Describing the experience
+Describing your experience